 Great Reasons to Work for BPD:

-Employees with the Burlington Police Department receive competitive salaries and a comprehensive benefits package, including longevity pay, annual salary supplement, health and life insurance, retirement benefits, paid vacation, sick leave, and holidays, and education assistance.
-View our benefits package.
+Employees with the Burlington Police Department receive competitive salaries and a comprehensive benefits package, including longevity pay, annual salary supplement, health and life insurance, retirement benefits, paid vacation, sick leave, parental leave, and holidays, and education assistance.

 Once officers have completed all onboarding training, including field training and their probationary period, they are eligible for extra-duty opportunities.
 The hours, locations, and pay of these opportunities can vary but the minimum hourly pay is $30.00 per hour.

 BPD is heavily involved in our community through a variety of opportunities.
 We yearly participate in National Night Out where we engage with members of the community for fun and discussion.
 We have Student Resource Officers who create positive relationships with students.

 Our Community Relations Division works to build positive relationships with our community through programs like our Community Academies, Coffee with a Cop, and other programs.
 We experience an abundance of support from our community through random displays of support like letters or food drop-offs from community groups or through our Community Police Advisory Team (CPAT).

 We require a minimum of 100 hours of additional training annually for our officers (this exceeds the state annual requirement of only 24 hours.)
 We provide a high-quality training facility and a top-notch gym for officers to train.
 Officers are provided with crisis intervention training (CIT) and must re-up every few years, and officers are provided with a variety of other training opportunities.
 This includes specialized training for individual units, firearms, de-escalation, investigative techniques, forensic interviews, and more.

 Internal Support and Recognition: